-Will my water bill increase as a result of the AMI?
+Will water rates increase as a result of the AMI?

 The short answer is no. The AMI project itself has no impact on customer consumption or utility rates.
 However, replacing older and less accurate meters with AMI will lead to more accurate usage readings and therefore could affect your bill.

 What are the benefits of AMI for the customer?

 AMI provides real-time usage reports that could help identify leaks in the private system.

 Once the new meter installation project is fully completed city-wide, the City of Liberty will roll out a new customer portal through which you will be able to securely access detailed water consumption information, monitor usage and set alerts that may help you identify leaks more quickly and prevent unintentional high water consumption.